 Project-based learning helps students make connections across subjects and brings greater relevance to classroom learning.
-Students work together on projects, developing academic and technical skills, as well as more experience with collaboration, communication and critical thinking.29 employers brings actual career relevance to the students, deepening their understanding of how traditional academics are used in careers.
-This helps direct them toward training and education opportunities that will get them the skills California industries are seeking.30
+Students work together on projects, developing academic and technical skills, as well as more experience with collaboration, communication and critical thinking.

+Work-based learning such as mentorships, job shadowing opportunities and internships with local employers brings actual career relevance to the students, deepening their understanding of how traditional academics are used in careers.
+This helps direct them toward training and education opportunities that will get them the skills California industries are seeking.